Required Preparation for

 WATCH a short video to prepare for your course.

 ...your required online portal for everything related to your CTC course.

 Use this access code to join your course group in Schoology.

 Essential to the success of this course will be:

-- A willingness to share and explore with each other.
-Sure there are books on counseling.
-Some people even counsel by the book.
-But our greatest learning and impact comes from our interactions together.
+A willingness to share and explore with each other.
+Our greatest learning and impact comes from our interactions together!

-- A positive attitude, but a critical eye.
+A positive attitude, but a critical eye.
 We will present several maps.
 But as Milton Erickson was famous for saying: 'the Map is not the territory.'
-You know your turf.
-Figure out how and where each map applies.
+Figure out how and where each map applies to your context.

 I am excited for this course.
 Please do not hesitate to post questions in Schoology or contact me with questions: firstname.lastname@example.org